Why Do Freelance Writers Love The Gig Lifestyle?

 We can imagine all of the freelance writers who own their own blog as a prime example of how the blue ocean strategy works.
 Blogs that are extremely niche and extremely unique are blue oceans, capturing readers with the type of content that is hard to come by.

 Blue oceans symbolize an opportunity to stand out and do what nobody else is doing.
 So, if you have an interesting idea for a niche blog, and nobody else has a blog about it, you’re off to a good start.

 If you’re innovative enough to successfully implement the blue ocean strategy, what does this mean for you?
 It means you can create demand, and dominate the market space you’ve created.

 Communicate in a Professional and Respectful Manner

 Another thing to remember when you’re communicating with clients is to be agreeable.
-Perhaps you don’t really agree with some of the criteria they’ve laid out in your most recent assignment.
-But if you simply agree to do it anyway, and remain positive about the assignment, you’ll stand out in a really great way.
+If you don’t agree with some of the criteria they’ve laid out in your most recent assignment.
+Simply agree to do it anyway, and remain positive about the assignment, you’ll stand out in a great way.

 When it comes to communication, you’ll stand out if you’re pleasant to communicate with, and you don’t give much push-back.
 Remember that clients like to feel heard, so always acknowledge what they have asked of you.
 Reassure them that you can get it done.